JujuAdams/Scribble/8.0/superfont-functions.md

 Creates a new superfont.
 The new font is totally blank and should not be used until some glyphs have been added to it using `scribble_super_glyph_copy()` or `scribble_super_glyph_copy_all()`.

-!> Trying to use a blank superfont will cause the game to crash.
+!> Trying to use a blank superfont to draw text will cause the game to crash.

 &nbsp;